tubbadu/SpeChar/README.md

 + change font using a "math font"
 + get screen size automatically
 + tidy up
-* change scrollbar to native
++ change scrollbar to native
+* add more languages support